viswarajvs/snaplayout/Readme.txt

 While building this project, my main assumption was that everything in the UI should be driven by the layout JSON.
 I didn’t want to hardcode anything—not even field labels or table columns.
 The idea is, the structure comes from the layout config, and the actual data comes from a separate API response.
 So when I render the UI, I just read from that layout—whether it's a text field, group, or even a table—and bind it dynamically to the corresponding data.
-Even things like subtotal, tax, and total—although they logically belong with the table—are treated as separate fields in the layout, just to keep things more flexible.
 This way, I can easily reuse the same frontend component for different types of documents or forms without touching the code again.

 ### Shortcuts/Compromises made